Here’s why your laptop fan is so loud all of a sudden and how to fix it:

 Let’s dive right in!

 Why Is Your Laptop Fan So Loud All of a Sudden?

-Before you know it, the noise escalates to a whirring and grinding noise louder than your lawnmower and it’s all you can do to keep you from smashing it.
+Before you know it, the noise escalates to a whirring and grinding noise louder than your lawnmower and it’s all you can do to keep yourself from smashing it.

 The cramped up space inside the machine and the high-capacity batteries it utilizes to run causes heat buildup.

-This article discusses why your laptop fan is so loud, how to prevent the noise from your laptop fan (at you own risk), and some frequently asked questions.
+This article discusses why your laptop fan is so loud, how to prevent the noise from your laptop fan (at your own risk), and some frequently asked questions.

 What Does a Loud Laptop Fan Mean?